 Nobody wants to be in a situation where they have to hire a lawyer.
 Unfortunately, most people will seek legal counsel at some point in our lives.
-And when that time comes for you, you’ll need to find a way to afford your legal fees.
+And when that time comes for you, you’ll need to find a way to pay your legal fees.

 Legal fees add up quickly, and rates depend on where you live and your lawyer’s experience.
-Let’s go over the types of fees you can expect to pay, and how to finance those fees.
+Let’s go over the types of expenses you can expect to pay, and how to finance those fees.

 Types of legal fees

 The most common type of fee from a lawyer is an hourly rate, which can vary widely between lawyers.
 According to Lawyers.com, the average price for a lawyer in a smaller town will likely run from $100 to $200 per hour.
 In larger cities, prices run from $200 to $400.

 Remember, a lower rate isn’t necessarily cheaper.
 A more expensive lawyer may be able to spend fewer hours on your case to achieve the same result.
 Make sure you have a consultation with your lawyer beforehand and ask for an estimate of how many hours they expect to spend on your case.

 Flat fees are only offered for uncomplicated procedural transactions, like setting up a will.
 When offered, they’re a great option that lets you know exactly what kind of expense you’re getting into.

 If you’re paying a contingency fee, there will be no upfront charge, but the lawyer will earn a percentage of your settlement.
 This payment method is commonly used in personal injury cases.

 Retainer fees are put in a private account by the client.
 The lawyer deducts fees from this account as needed, and at the end of the case, the remaining balance returns to the client.

 Some legal work requires the court to set or approve a fee ahead of time.
 This is called a statutory fee.